-HRPA is thrilled to announce the launch of the Student Ambassador program.
+HRPA is thrilled to announce the 2023-2024 Student Ambassadors!
 Student Ambassadors, in this program, will help connect HR students in Ontario post-secondary schools with the HRPA, including our HR-related opportunities and resources.

 Our Student Ambassadors (who are also current HR students) are passionate about sharing their experiences, providing advice and offering guidance to other HR students and HRPA student members.
 Read on to learn more about where they're from, what they're studying, why they decided to pursue HR and/or why they chose to become an HRPA student rep.

 Hello, my name is Jaclyn and I am thrilled to be the Student Ambassador for Mohawk College!
 I am currently enrolled in the Business Administration - Human Resources program in Hamilton.
 I became an HRPA Student Ambassador so that I could create a link between my fellow students and the opportunities the HRPA has to offer for professional growth and skill development.
 I am excited to take part in events, be present at different conferences, learn new things at seminars, and network with professionals in this industry.
 Since becoming a member of the HRPA, I have seen the many different pathways that one can take to excel in this profession and this has given me direction in my own journey as well as a passion to inform and support other students in their journey.